ggonzalez94/ggonzalez94/README.md

 <h2> Hi there 👋, I'm Gustavo Gonzalez! </h2>

-I'm a Blockchain Developer and an avid learner.
-I do mostly Solidity, Javascript and Typescript these days, but enjoy using other languages as well.
+I'm a Senior Blockchain Developer and an avid learner.
+I have experience as an Individual Contributor, Team Lead and Manager.
+I do mostly Javascript, Typescript and Solidity these days, but enjoy working on any complex problem in the space.
 - 🔭 I’m currently securing the open economy at OpenZeppelin.
-- 🌱 I’m currently learning yul, zk, rust and all things crypto.
+- 🌱 I’m currently learning rust and all things crypto.
 - 💬 Ask me about smart contracts, backend development and security.
 <!--
 **ggonzalez94/ggonzalez94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.